LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 1. Edit the mobile app source details
    1. Enter the name of your app (the default is mobile app) and add a description if you wish.
    2. Add an application icon by entering the URL of the hosted image.
 The icon should be in .PNG, .JPG or .GIF format, the recommended size is 50x50 pixels (up to 50KB) and the image should be hosted on a https site.
-2. Click “**Create.**” The mobile app will now be installed on your LiveEngage account.
+2. Click “**Create.**” The mobile app will now be installed on your LivePerson Conversational Cloud account.
 On the same page, a new “App key” will be created, under the “Authentication details” section:
 3. To disable mobile app messaging conversations, from the Edit Mobile App source page, switch the source activation toggle to off.
 As a result, no mobile app messaging conversations will be directed to LiveEngage.

 ![](/img/add-messaging-to-your-mobile-app-1.png)